The history of Reading Terminal spurs a new collection at Penn

 ‘A deep archive’

 In late 2023, O’Neil, 70, an international market consultant and Penn alum, sold and partially donated his collection to Penn Libraries.
 Starting next month, O’Neil’s market relics will be available for viewing at the Kislak Center for Special Collections, Rare Books and Manuscripts.
-While the collection provides a uniquely intimate glimpse into O’Neil’s tenure at the terminal, a critical time of rebirth in the market’s 131 history, it also extends far back with vintage materials from 22 other past and present Philly markets.
+While the collection provides a uniquely intimate glimpse into O’Neil’s tenure at the terminal, a critical time of rebirth in the market’s 132-year history, it also extends farther back with vintage materials from 22 other past and present Philly markets.
 In all, the collection covers market sites in hundreds of American cities and other countries.

-For months, a team of Penn curators have been cataloging and conserving O’Neil’s market curios and nearly 100,000 images.
-Mitch Fraas, director of special collections and research services at Kislak, said that with nothing else like it, the archive can serve as a critical resource for students, researchers and market enthusiasts in fields as varied as history and food studies, design and urban planning, and anthropology and sociology.
+For months, a team of Penn curators has been cataloging and conserving O’Neil’s market curios and nearly 100,000 images.
+Mitch Fraas, director of special collections and research services at Kislak, said that with nothing else like it, the archive can serve as a critical resource for students, researchers, and market enthusiasts in fields as varied as history and food studies, design and urban planning, and anthropology and sociology.

 “For anyone who is interested in Philadelphia, in the origins of the market movement, in changes in social structures in the 1980s, this will be a deep archive,” Fraas said.

-Moreover, Fraas said, the collection, which includes thousands of vintage market postcards from Philly and beyond, some sweetly inscribed by bygone market travelers, as well as historic Reading Terminal blueprints, designs and floor plans, is just a fascinating teaching tool.
+Moreover, Fraas said, the collection, which includes thousands of vintage market postcards from Philly and beyond, some sweetly inscribed by bygone market travelers, as well as historic Reading Terminal blueprints, designs, and floor plans, is just a fascinating teaching tool.

 “They’re going to get a glimpse at something they would see nowhere else,” he said.